Please bring supplies: How US protests are coordinated online

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Dinanda Pramesti, a 26-year-old communications worker, dropped off bags of food and supplies for protestors at a demonstration in Washington this week, heeding an urgent call made through a social media group.
+WASHINGTON: Dinanda Pramesti, a 26-year-old communications worker, dropped off bags of food and supplies for protesters at a demonstration in Washington this week, heeding an urgent call made through a social media group.

-It was one small example of how street protests raging across the United States are often being organized and coordinated online by young people.
+It was one small example of how street protests raging across the United States are often being organised and coordinated online by young people.

 Pramesti met a collective of young activists based around the US capital through Twitter as they vented their fury over the death of George Floyd, a black man who died in Minneapolis as a police officer knelt on his neck.